brainhack-ch/eeg-vr-control/eeg/idun_guardian_client_beta/README.md

 1. You can use the Python SDK to search for the device.
 2. You can use the Python SDK to connect and record data from the earbud.
-3. You can download the data to your local machine.

 ---